Yasmani Grandal Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.1 strikeouts per nine innings.
+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- His last time out came on Sunday against the Los Angeles Dodgers, when the lefty tossed five innings, surrendering four earned runs while giving up six hits.
+- In his most recent appearance on Tuesday against the Arizona Diamondbacks, the right-hander tossed six innings, allowing four earned runs while surrendering five hits.

+- The 29-year-old has amassed a 7.74 ERA and 6.6 strikeouts per nine innings in 21 games this season, while allowing a batting average of .332 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.